AionSystem/AI-CONSTITUTION/README.md

 The engine passes **100% of constitutional logic tests** (Law screening, gradient actions, hash chaining, etc.).
 Tests marked as failing or skipped are **stubs for external dependencies** (`HarmDetector`, `ConsentOracle`, `EmotionalSignalFeed`).
 These are platform-specific integrations — the engine runs correctly without them in test mode.
 See the [FAQ](#anticipated-critiques) for details.

+* Compliance and endurance tests that are marked mixed are awaiting platform‑specific integrations – not failures of constitutional logic.

+---
 ### Running the Tests

 ```bash